operarioribeiro/InterfaithSummits/ReadMe.md

 ## Open Project:

-**Interfaith Summits** is a public domain open heritage curatorship of photos of the most important historical conferences in the field of interfaith diplomacy.
+**Interfaith Summits** is a collaborative public domain open heritage curatorship of photos of the most important historical conferences in the field of interfaith diplomacy.
+Please send photos that may be missing.

 ![image](https://github.com/operarioribeiro/InterfaithSummits/blob/main/1893.%20Parliament%20of%20World's%20Religions%20(PoWR)%20Summit.jpg).